*This is a guest post

 Sometime after your child passes the one year mark, those standard issue questions – so when are you having number 2? thinking about the next one yet? – start trickling into your life.
-For sure, some women are right there, ready to get on with popping out numero duo…but for others…things aren’t so straightforward.
+For sure, some women are right there, ready to get on with popping out that second child…but for others…things aren’t so straightforward.
 And so it is with that sentiment in mind that I welcome guest writer Leslie K to share her inner struggle with that pressure to knock out her next…

 I’ve never been one of those baby-crazy women, yet I’ve always loved children.
 I was a Counselor In Training at 12 years old for a toddlers’ day camp.
 I worked as a babysitter that summer and then as a mother’s helper throughout high school and continued to work as a camp counselor at overnight camps for years after that.